obaallen/bookmark-app/README.md

 - Users can sign up, login, and logout
 - Users can create bookmarks, and add them to collections
 - Users can add a description, and see a preview image for their bookmarks
-- Users can delete bookmarks and collections
-- Users can edit bookmarks
+- Users can edit and delete bookmarks
 - Users can view bookmarks in collections